 The financial aid process begins as soon as you apply to UCSD.
 Use this timeline to keep track of important filing deadlines and other events during the year before you enter UCSD.
-Contact the Financial Aid Office, (858) 534-4480, for specific questions about your file.
+Contact the Financial Aid and Scholarships Office, (858) 534-4480, for specific questions about your file.

 - Jan.
 1: The FAFSA is available.
 Make sure to list UCSD school code 001317 on the application, so UCSD will receive your information.

 - Create a folder to keep all financial aid-related documents in one place.

 - The Department of Education notifies you that your application was processed and provides you with a Student Aid Report (SAR).

 - Submit your FAFSA online to be considered for Federal Direct Unsubsidized Loans and the Graduate PLUS Loan.

 - Mid-April: After you file your federal income tax returns, correct any estimated information provided on your FAFSA using the IRS Data Retrieval Tool.

 - If your Student Aid Report indicates you've been selected for verification: Complete the requested independent verification worksheet and submit it to the Financial Aid Office.
 Update your FAFSA using the IRS Data Retrieval Tool.
 If you are not able to use the IRS Data Retrieval Tool, then submit your IRS Tax Return Transcripts.

 - Additional documents/actions deadline, May 1: Check the Financial Aid tool for additional documents or required actions.
 Submit any additional documents by the deadline to qualify for the best financial aid awards.
 Additional documents/actions may include verification worksheets, using the IRS Data Retrieval Tool to update your FAFSA, tax return transcripts, and resolving FAFSA processing holds indicated on your Student Aid Report.